 I love the possibilities of this set of three seagrass baskets.

 Under a console table with a fluffy throw draped over the edge.
 On your hearth with birch logs.
 The ways you can use them are endless!

-I had to include this set of six glass bottles because I love the look of a “collected” assortment of bottles.
-It’s really on-trend right now and the unique rope wrapping fits well with both rustic or farmhouse decor.
+I had to include these woven bottles because of their natural look.
+This look is really on-trend right now and the unique wood rope wrapping fits well with both rustic or farmhouse decor.

 Use the cotton stems from earlier or find amber and orange leaf stems to put in the bottles instead.

 I just think they offer a very cool look… agree?